jerryhgladinet/docs/admin/source/chapter03.rst

 ``Tenant Manager`` > ``[Tenant]`` > ``Control Panel`` > ``Background Tasks``

-There are three different kind of background tasks:
+There are three different kind of background tasks that may take a long time to finish:

-    1. Data Seeding
+    1. Data Seeding - copying data into |prodname|
-    2. Storage Scan
+    2. Storage Scan - do a full scan to calculate storage consumption
-    3. Tenant Storage Migration
+    3. Tenant Storage Migration - move tenant storage from location A to location B
+    4. Anchor Migration -  move data out of Anchor and into |prodname|

 .. figure:: _static/image_s4_3_23a.png
     :align: center